Colbert says CBS scrapped his James Talarico interview after Trump FCC’s threats

 “The point is to force shows and networks to second-guess their decisions in light of this ‘new’ guidance,” the source told CNN on condition of anonymity.

+In other words, Colbert’s long commentary claiming that he wasn’t even allowed to show Talarico’s picture was all part of a clever promotion of the show’s YouTube channel, according to the network.

+A report about the Trump administration’s reaction to an earlier Talarico interview may have prompted CBS to exercise caution in this instance.

-After Talarico appeared on “The View” earlier this month, Reuters reported that the FCC was opening an investigation into the possible “equal time” violation.
+After Talarico appeared on “The View” two weeks ago, Reuters reported that the FCC was opening an investigation into the possible “equal time” violation.

-Gomez predicted that no meaningful action would be taken, though, and called it another instance of “government intimidation” against the media.
+Gomez called it a “sham” investigation, however, predicting that no meaningful action would be taken and calling it another example of “government intimidation.”

+On Tuesday, Gomez decried the CBS action, saying, “CBS is fully protected under the First Amendment to determine what interviews it airs.
+That makes its decision to yield to political pressure all the more disappointing.
+Corporate interests cannot justify retreating from airing newsworthy content.”

-Colbert’s comments on Monday night indicate that he sees the same thing happening.
+Colbert’s comments on Monday night indicate that he feels the same way.

 “Let’s just call this what it is,” he said.
 “Donald Trump’s administration wants to silence anyone who says anything bad about Trump on TV.
 Because all Trump does is watch TV.”